-Remember: If you build a settlement on the coast, you may place a ship (instead of a road) next to the settlement.
+Remember: Remember, if you build a settlement on the coast, you may place a ship (instead of a road) next to the settlement.
 You can then go immediately out to sea.

+Play this scenario with both the robber and the pirate.
 The robber starts on one of the three deserts and the pirate on the sea hex marked with a pirate ship.

-The first time you build a new settlement in each of the "foreign" areas (on one of the small islands and/or on the small land strip), you receive TWO special victory points!
+The first time you build a new settlement in each of the "foreign" areas (on one of the small islands and/or on the small land strip), you receive TWO Special Victory Points!
 Place 2 Catan chits underneath the settlement when you build it.
 It does not matter if another player has already built a settlement in that foreign area.
 Potentially, each player can earn up to 8 Special Victory Point in this scenario.

-The game ends as soon as a player reaches 14 victory points on his turn.
+The game ends as soon as a player reaches 12 victory points on his turn.